UDAY368/JavaWorld/Day_2_Java_Fund_Versions/Readme.md

 - Note the JDK (JVM) is different for different platforms.

 ### What is the difference between interpreter and compliler and where Java fits ?
+- Compiler: Basically it is used to translate HLL to MLL here compiler translate entire code at once.
+       - i.e If the code has 100 lines it translate all at once
+       - If any error at any of the line entire code get fails
+       - Ex: C, C++
+- Interpreter: It is also translate HLL to MLL but it is executed the code line by line.
+        - i.e The code has 100 line, if 80th line fails before 79 lines code executed
+        - Ex: python
+- Analogy: If the speech going on the speake talks in chines
+        - Case1 : entire 1 hour speech translate in english -> Compiler
+        - Case2 : translate the line by line speech into english -> Interpreter
+- Java : In case of Java it is a Hybride programming language, it uses both Compliation and Interpretation
+        - Source code --> Java Compilation --> Bite Code (Compilation)
+        - Bite Code --> JVM (uses Interpreter) --> Executable code (MLL)

 ### Different Version of Java ?